Getting the most of git (and RStudio)

 Creating a new repository

-There are many ways to start a new repository, locally in your computer using the command line or an interface, from GitHub (or its friends), from RStudio!
+There are many ways to start a new repository, locally in your computer using the command line or an interface, from GitHub (or its friends) or from RStudio!
 Here we’ll show you how to create a repo from GitHub, associate it to an RStudio project and work with it.
 But keep in mind that there are many other ways of working with git.

 1. Create an online repository.